levibotelho/levibotelho.github.io/_posts/2016-03-09-an-eslint-starter-kit-for-react-development.md

 - I use tab indentation, and require that `case` statements be indented one level deeper than their containing `select` statement.
 - I use what I consider to be a reasonable subset of the possible React linting rules.
 For example, I don’t require that properties be in alphabetical order.
 - I allow `console` statements.
-- Although I hate jQuery I’ve set `$` as a global, readonly variable because it’s sometimes needed when working with Bootstrap components.
+- Although I really do not like jQuery I’ve set `$` as a global, readonly variable because it’s sometimes needed when working with Bootstrap components.

 To actually use this in your project, all you need to do is include both ESLint and the [React ESLint plugin](https://github.com/yannickcr/eslint-plugin-react) in your project.
 If you’re using Babel, you’ll also want to include [Babel ESLint](https://github.com/babel/babel-eslint) and add the line `parser: "babel-eslint"` to the configuration to enable linting for all of Babel’s features.